-Having your strategy in place eliminates agony of sitting in front of your computer screen with Word open, starring at a blank page.
-You are prepared, you've done your work, all you have to do is look at your strategy and begin researching and typing away.
-Writer's block be damned!
+Having your strategy in place eliminates the agony of sitting in front of your computer screen with Word open, staring at a blank page.
+You are prepared, you’ve done your work, all you have to do is look at your strategy and begin researching and typing away.
+Writer’s block be damned!

 When it comes to content marketing, as being part of the inbound marketing strategy, having tracks in place for your locomotive ensures that you create relevant content for your buyers.
 Each stage of the buyer’s journey has specific needs and challenges, that’s why creating relevant content for those stages is critical to helping buyers reach their decision and also the bottom of your sales funnel.